 This “Build a Bridge“ question is from my list of interview questions I like to ask.

-It works for both a Product Manager role and for an Engineering leadership role…
+It works for best for a Product Manager role, but can also be used for an Engineering leadership role…

 If, as a product manager, you wanted to have engineering build a bridge, how would you convey that to engineering?

 If it’s an engineering manager or director that I’m interviewing, I flip it around and say, how would you interact, what would you ask when a product manager comes to you and ask you to build a bridge?
 The other aspect here is how a manager of engineers or PMs presents problems to their reports.
 Are they empowering or disempowering?

 Level 1 Answer – the pure How (solution statement)

 The simple answer given is along the lines of I’ll give you (ask for) all the requirements for building the bridge including materials, numbers of lanes, whether it should be a truss, suspension, cantilever, arch, cable-stayed, beam, girder, pontoon, etc.

 How many resources and how long will it take for you to build that bridge?

 Level 2 Answer – still a How, but some of the what (combo problem and solution statement)

 More on requirements such as what is moving across (pedestrians, bikes, cars, trains, semis), how often, peak load in numbers and weight, …), how far apart, how windy, what climate…